Jack Hawkins

-John Edward Hawkins, CBE (14 September 1910 – 18 July 1973) was an English actor who worked on stage and in film from the 1930s until the 1970s.
-One of the most popular British film stars of the 1950s, he was known for his portrayal of military men.
+John Edward Hawkins, CBE (14 September 1910 – 18 July 1973) was an English actor, who worked on stage and in film from the 1930s until the 1970s.
+He was known for his portrayal of military men, said to "endow the countless figures of authority he played with a formidable screen presence."
+One of the most popular British film stars of the 1950s, he was nominated for four BAFTA Awards for Best British Actor.